Home Siding Materials & Costs

 Wood siding installation will run the most of all the siding options.
 Pricing varies depending on the house type and difficulty.

-Aluminum siding installation is a great middle of the road pricing option.
+Metal siding installation is a great middle of the road pricing option.
 Keep in mind, if existing siding must be removed and disposed of, this will add to the cost of your installation.

 Vinyl siding is installed the same way as aluminum, as strips attached to flanges at the top and bottom, and is also available in a variety of colors.
 Proper vinyl siding installation is important since improperly installed panels are prone to warping and buckling.
 Also, vinyl siding has been known to crack in cold weather upon impact, but cracked panels are easily replaced.
 Otherwise, vinyl siding is low maintenance.
 It experiences none of the painted finish issues that aluminum does since the color is solid all the way through the material itself.
 This also means that no painting is required and scratches are usually not noticeable.